O2G/Kin-Keepers/README.md

 # Kin-Keepers
-Alzheimer's voice interface to a family tree
+Alzheimer's voice interface to a family tree for elderly patients.